apace100/origins-docs/docs/types/power_types/freeze.md

     }
 }
 ```

-Freezes the entity that has the power if the entity is in a biome that snows.
+This example will freeze the entity that has the power if the entity is in a biome that snows.